wenwenmin/scASDC/README.md

 The actual datasets we used can be downloaded from the [data](https://zenodo.org/records/12814320).

 # Usage
-`scASDC` is an attention enhanced structural deep clustering method for scRNA-seq cell clustering, and we provide an example of using the scASDC method to perform cell clustering on the Romanov dataset: [run_scASDC](run_scASDC).
+`scASDC` is an attention enhanced structural deep clustering method for scRNA-seq cell clustering, and we provide an example of using the scASDC method to perform cell clustering on the Romanov dataset: [run_scASDC.py](run_scASDC.py).